ermakovich/ermakovich/src/posts/2023-11-30-what-developers-need-to-know-when-working-with-web-designers/index.md

 Usually designers make such changes intentionally, assuming they will propagate globally.
 But depending on the tool being used by designers, they are not always able to update the rest of designs quickly to make them consistent.
 So, they may make changes only to the mockup representing particular new feature, and you, as a developer, should make sure these changes propagate globally over the website.

-### Accesibility, UX, web standarts
+### Accessibility, UX, web standards

-Goal of any designer is to create beatifull, well-looking designs, matching business goals and product vision.
+Goal of any designer is to create beautiful, well-looking designs, matching business goals and product vision.
 But sometimes it has trade-offs.
-As a developer your responsibility is to notify designer when you see certain design decisions affecting UX or not playing well with web standarts.
+As a developer your responsibility is to notify designer when you see certain design decisions affecting UX or not playing well with web standards.
 Most common areas are forms and any elements involving user interaction.

 ## Final word

-I hope you find these tips helpfull, and as a developer you will be better prepared in terms of what to expect and where to see when working with designers.
+I hope you find these tips helpful, and as a developer you will be better prepared in terms of what to expect and where to see when working with designers.
 Finally, I must admit they are usually very nice people and I personally never had any issues or conflicts with them :) Developers and designers mindsets may be slightly different, so communication is the key.